-Preparation is crucial to any social engineering engagement.
+Information gathering plays a crucial part in preparation for any professional social engineering engagement.
 Information gathering is the most time-consuming and laborious phase of the attack cycle but is often a major determinant of the success or failure of the engagement.
-The professional social engineer must be aware of: information-gathering tools freely available online, the many accessible locations online that house valuable pieces of data, the software which can be used to aid in finding and collating the data, and the value or use of seemly insignificant data which can be collected online, over the phone, or in-person.
+The professional

-How to gather information
+How to Gather Information

 A social engineer can combine many small pieces of information gathered from different sources into a useful picture of the vulnerabilities of a system.
 Information can be important whether it comes from the janitor’s or the CEO’s office; each piece of paper, employee spoken to, or area visited by the social engineer can add up to enough information to access sensitive data or organizational resources.
 The lesson here is that all information, no matter how insignificant the employee believes it to be, may assist in identifying a vulnerability for a company and an entrance for a social engineer.